 Q I am based in Australia/ America/ etc – do any of your mentors offer email mentoring?

 Yes – Kathryn Heyman, Kate Pullinger and Shelley Weiner currently do.
-Others may do on request – please contact us and enquire.
+Others may do on request – please contact us and enquire, and see our online mentoring page.